 A suitcase, so I can bike to the Amtrak station and avoid a taxi or parking:

-A pizza.
+Pizzas.
 This photo was taken on New Year’s Eve 2017, a bitterly cold evening.
 Historical data for that night shows a temperature of 4 degrees Fahrenheit.
 And it’s much colder when you’re biking at 20 mph.
 I didn’t wear ski goggles because I was worried about visibility at night, and that short ride (5 minutes) was the coldest my eyes have ever been.
-Now I use goggles anytime it’s close to that cold.
+Now I use clear goggles anytime it’s close to that cold.

+Transporting pizzas in winter & summer.
 The lousy Michigan roads don’t make it easy but my track record is pretty good with pizzas and cakes making it home intact on a bike.

 Yard waste in various configurations.
 These are more stable than they look.